Know your rights

 You have rights if you have suffered harm because of a violent crime, including domestic and family violence.

-You have rights if a member of your immediate family has been killed as a result of violent crime.
+You have rights if a member of your immediate family or someone you are dependent on has been harmed or killed as a result of violent crime.

 You have rights if you were hurt while helping someone else who was being harmed because of a violent crime.